• Skip to primary navigation

 • You can use this granola in so many ways and it also stores really well so it's great for meal prep.

-• Making your own granola is so much cheaper than buying store bought granola brands so it's a great way to save money on groceries.
+• Making your own granola is so much cheaper than buying store bought granola so it's a great way to save money on groceries.

 If you love granola you will also love granola butter!